-The purpose of this revision to the CAO Risk Assessment work plant (RAWP) is to incorporate changes proposed by H&V to the DEQ in a letter dated January 4, 2024.
-A revised CAO emissions inventory and revised CAO modeling protocol (the Protocol) is being submitted to the DEQ concurrent with this revised RAWP.
+The purpose of this revision to the CAO Risk Assessment Work Plan (RAWP) is to incorporate zoning changes identified by the DEQ in a letter dated January 17, 2025.
+A revised CAO modeling protocol (the Protocol) and revised CAO risk assessment report are being submitted to the DEQ concurrent with this revised RAWP.

-H&V is proposing to conduct a Level 3 Risk Assessment to estimate the potential excess cancer risk and chronic and acute noncancer risk (expressed numerically as the chronic and acute hazard index) from the facility using the approach provided in the CAO rules by applying the existing source risk action levels (RALs) shown in Oregon Administrative Rule (OAR) 340-245-8010 Table 1.
-The remainder of this RAWP outlines the proposed methodology for completing the Level 3 Risk Assessment for the facility and presents specific information required by OAR-340-245-0210(2).
-In order to avoid duplicating efforts, sections of the Protocol that are relevant to the RAWP are directly referenced where applicable.
+H&V conducted a Level 3 Risk Assessment to estimate the potential excess cancer risk and chronic and acute noncancer risk (expressed numerically as the chronic and acute hazard index) from the facility using the approach provided in the CAO rules by applying the existing source risk action levels (RALs) shown in Oregon Administrative Rule (OAR) 340-245-8010 Table 1.
+The remainder of this RAWP outlines the methodology followed in completing the Level 3 Risk Assessment for the facility and presents specific information required by OAR-340-245-0210(2).
+To avoid duplicating efforts, sections of the Protocol that are relevant to the RAWP are directly referenced where applicable.